LearnersGuild/guide/Game_Manual/Stats.md

 ### XP Pace

+XP = Experience Points.
+It is your experience, aggregated and condensed to a number.

 The moving average of the XP you gained for your last 6 projects is the XP Pace.

 Each goal you and your team attempt to complete, has XP attached to it.